-The following table sets out our unproved properties as at December 31, 2014.
+The following table sets out our unproved properties as at December 31, 2015.

-Gross Acres Net Acres Alberta 108,939 88,527
+Gross Acres Net Acres Alberta 56,789 47,622

-We expect that rights to explore, develop and exploit 960 net acres of our undeveloped land holdings will expire by December 31, 2015.
-The land expirations do not consider our 2015 exploitation and development program that may result in extending or eliminating such potential expirations.
-We closely monitor land expirations as compared to our development program with the strategy of minimizing undeveloped land expirations relating to significant identified opportunities.
+Although there are no expiries for 2016, our practice is to exploit and/or develop programs that may result in extending or eliminating potential expirations.
+We closely monitor all future land expiries as compared to our development programs with the strategy of minimizing undeveloped land expirations relating to significant identified opportunities.
 Development of the Corporation's properties with no attributed reserves are subject to current industry conditions and uncertainties as indicated under "Risk Factors" herein.